 The first-generation antihistamines should be used with caution in older adults.
 Side effects of sedation and decrease in reaction time are more pronounced in older adults.
 Highly anticholinergic; constipation, drying of mouth and eyes, blurred vision, and urinary retention side effects can be more prominent in older adults due to reduced clearance.
 Adverse CNS side effects of drowsiness, confusion, and agitation are a concern in older adults.
 Avoid in patients with dementia, cognitive impairment and delirium due to potential for worsening of these conditions, and in patients with benign prostate hyperplasia and lower urinary tract symptoms.

-Adverse effects of anticholinergic medications may contribute to events such as fall, delirium, and cognitive impairment in older patients.
-A recent study suggests and association between use of anticholinergic drugs and subsequent development of dementia.
+Adverse effects of anticholinergic medications may contribute to falls, in older patients.
+A recent study suggests an association between the use of anticholinergic drugs and the subsequent development of dementia.

 Other adverse effects include blurred vision, confusion, constipation, dry mouth, increased temperature and heart rate, increased intraocular pressure, pupil dilation, urinary retention.

-Medicines are assigned an ACB score by TaperMD of no ACB (= 0) to definite (= 3).
 The ACB is cumulative.
+From the literature, medicines are assigned an ACB score by TaperMD of no ACB (= 0) to definite (= 3).